 Medical detox commonly uses medications, supportive care, and therapeutic techniques to ease withdrawal.
 Meditation may be a beneficial complementary and adjunctive method for lessening specific withdrawal symptoms, like the following:

 Meditation has also been shown to be successful in helping to decrease hypertension or high blood pressure.
-Coupled with stress reduction and the manner in which the brain can essentially be rewired in a positive way through mental exercises, it can help alleviate some of the symptoms associated with drug withdrawal.
+Coupled with stress reduction and how the brain can essentially be rewired positively through mental exercises, it can help alleviate some of the symptoms associated with drug withdrawal.